-When deciding how to incorporate video in email, there are many factors to consider: overall goals for the email, technical limitations, and user experience, to name a few.
+When deciding how to incorporate video in email there are many factors to consider, including your goals for the email, technical limitations, and the overall user experience — just to name a few.

 Given that email is the primary vehicle we use to stay in contact with our audience, it’s proven to be the most effective way to get our videos in front of receptive eyes.
 Since 2011, we’ve been using this magical combination to cultivate a growing audience.